phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-0 : Never use GPU Direct RDMA (always disabled)
+0 : Never use GPU Direct RDMA. (always disabled)

-1 : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch
+1 : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch.

-2 : Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops)
+2 : Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).

 3 : Use GPU Direct RDMA when GPU and NIC are on the same PCI root complex, potentially going through the CPU.

-4 : Use GPU Direct RDMA even across PCI root complexes (always enabled).
+4 : Use GPU Direct RDMA even across PCI root complexes including traversing the interconnect within a NUMA node.

+5 : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)

 NCCL_NET_GDR_READ
 -----------------